CAPABILITY · OPS & BACK-OFFICE

 What counts as an exception, and how does the review queue actually work?

 An exception is any transaction the system can't categorize with high confidence: a first-time vendor with no historical match, a transaction that's been split differently across past entries, or a charge that pattern-matches to more than one account code at roughly equal confidence.
-The system doesn't guess and silently post — it flags the item and puts it in a review queue with a suggested categorization and the reason it was flagged.
-The bookkeeper sees the vendor, amount, suggested code, and a one-line explanation, then either confirms or overrides with one click.
+The system doesn't guess and silently post.
+It flags the item and puts it in a review queue with a suggested categorization and the reason it was flagged.
+The bookkeeper sees the vendor, amount, suggested code, and a one-line explanation, then confirms or overrides with one click.
 Overrides feed back into the pattern library so the same vendor doesn't flag again.
-The threshold for what counts as high-confidence is configurable during setup — some clients run a tighter threshold and review more, some run looser and touch less.
-We calibrate it based on how much your bookkeeper wants to catch versus how much time they want to spend reviewing.
+The threshold for high confidence is configurable during setup.
+Some clients run a tighter threshold and review more, some run looser and touch less.
+We calibrate it to how much your bookkeeper wants to catch versus how much time they want to spend reviewing.

-How deeply does this integrate with QuickBooks and Xero — does it write directly, or does it queue entries for approval?
+How deeply does this integrate with QuickBooks and Xero, and does it write directly or queue entries for approval?

 Both options are available, and most clients run the first few weeks in queue-for-approval mode to build confidence before switching to direct write.
-The integration uses the official QuickBooks Online API and Xero API with a dedicated service account scoped to the ledger and bank feed — it never has admin access to user management or payroll.
-In direct-write mode, categorized transactions post to the ledger with a memo noting the categorization source and confidence score, so the audit trail is visible in the register alongside the entry.
+The integration uses the official QuickBooks Online API and Xero API with a dedicated service account scoped to the ledger and bank feed.
+It never has admin access to user management or payroll.
+In direct-write mode, categorized transactions post to the ledger with a memo noting the categorization source and confidence score, so the audit trail sits in the register alongside the entry.
 In queue mode, entries appear as pending in the bank feed for the bookkeeper to batch-approve.
-If you use QuickBooks Desktop rather than Online, we can integrate through a local connector — that setup takes a few extra days but the categorization logic is identical.
+If you use QuickBooks Desktop rather than Online, we integrate through a local connector.
+That setup takes a few extra days, but the categorization logic is identical.

 What does the CPA see at year-end, and does this hold up under audit?

 Every automatically categorized transaction carries a logged entry in a separate audit table: the vendor string, the matched account code, the confidence score, and the rule or pattern that drove the match.
-CPAs reviewing the books can pull a categorization log filtered by date range or by account code to see exactly how any entry was classified.
+CPAs reviewing the books can pull a categorization log filtered by date range or account code to see exactly how any entry was restricted.
 Overrides made by the bookkeeper are logged with a timestamp and the corrected code, so there's a clear record when a human changed a system suggestion.
-This is the same information your bookkeeper would have put in a notes field if they were doing it manually — it's just structured and queryable instead of living in someone's head.
-The system doesn't create accounting entries from scratch; it applies codes to transactions that your bank or card feed has already recorded, so the underlying source data is unchanged.
+This is the same information your bookkeeper would have put in a notes field if they were doing it manually, just structured and queryable instead of living in someone's head.
+The system doesn't create accounting entries from scratch.
+It applies codes to transactions your bank or card feed has already recorded, so the underlying source data is unchanged.

 How does it handle commingled accounts and owner draws versus distributions?

-Commingled accounts — where personal and business charges run on the same card — are one of the more common edge cases we encode explicitly during setup.
-We map the known personal vendors and recurring personal charges the owner has historically run through the account, flag net-new personal-looking charges for bookkeeper review, and give the review queue a clear 'personal — exclude from business P&L' option that posts a memo without hitting operating expenses.
-Owner draws versus distributions require a bit more configuration because the tax treatment depends on entity type — an S-corp distribution has different journal logic than a sole-prop draw.
+Commingled accounts, where personal and business charges run on the same card, are one of the more common edge cases we encode explicitly during setup.
+We map the known personal vendors and recurring personal charges the owner has historically run through the account, flag net-new personal-looking charges for bookkeeper review, and give the review queue a clear 'personal, exclude from business P&L' option that posts a memo without hitting operating expenses.
+Owner draws versus distributions need a bit more configuration because the tax treatment depends on entity type.
+An S-corp distribution has different journal logic than a sole-prop draw.
 We work through those specific cases with the bookkeeper during the training period and encode the rules before going live.
-This is exactly the kind of edge case where generic auto-rules inside QuickBooks tend to break, and where having the system trained on your actual history makes the difference.
+This is exactly the kind of edge case where generic auto-rules inside QuickBooks tend to break, and where training on your actual history makes the difference.

 How long does training take before the system is accurate enough to trust?

 For most businesses with twelve or more months of transaction history in QuickBooks or Xero, the initial pattern library is strong enough to run at useful accuracy before we go live.
-The two-week build window includes one week of pattern extraction and configuration — pulling historical transactions, building the chart-of-accounts mapping, encoding edge-case rules — and one week of parallel testing where the system runs against your incoming transactions and we compare its categorizations against what the bookkeeper would have done.
-By the end of that second week, most clients are seeing the system agree with the bookkeeper on the large majority of routine transactions, with exceptions concentrated in the genuinely ambiguous cases.
-The system continues to improve after go-live: every override the bookkeeper makes feeds back into the pattern library, so accuracy tends to increase over the first sixty to ninety days as the remaining edge cases get encoded.
+The two-week build window includes one week of pattern extraction and configuration (pulling historical transactions, building the chart-of-accounts mapping, encoding edge-case rules) and one week of parallel testing where the system runs against your incoming transactions and we compare its categorizations against what the bookkeeper would have done.
+By the end of that second week, most clients see the system agree with the bookkeeper on the large majority of routine transactions, with exceptions concentrated in the genuinely ambiguous cases.
+The system keeps improving after go-live: every override the bookkeeper makes feeds back into the pattern library, so accuracy tends to increase over the first sixty to ninety days as the remaining edge cases get encoded.